 Stress & Stress Management

 It's very common, though.
 According to recent research by the American Psychological Association, approximately one third of all American adults surveyed report living with "extreme stress."
-Translated to the population at large, this would mean that approximately 80 million adults in America are living with extreme stress.
+Translated to the population at large, this would mean that perhaps 80 million adults in America are living with extreme stress.
 So if you're feeling overwhelmed by stress, you're far, far from alone.

 Common Causes of Stress